isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-04-post-how-the-jurong-bird-park-came-to-be.md

 [^21]: Another 4 months wait for bird lovers.
 (1970, August 26).
 The Straits Times, p.
 8. Retrieved from NewspaperSG.

 [^22]: Delay – strictly for some rare birds.
-(1970, September 12).
-Singapore Herald, p.
+(1970, September 12). *Singapore Herald*, p.
 13. Retrieved from NewspaperSG.

 [^23]: What a lark!
 This bird park which has almost everything… (1970, December 17). *Singapore Herald*, p.
 13. Retrieved from NewspaperSG.